-For more than 40 years, Heineman Foundation of Charlotte and Carolinas HealthCare System’s International Medical Outreach (IMO) program has played an active role in enhancing the heart health of patients abroad.
+For more than 40 years, Heineman Foundation of Charlotte and Atrium Health’s International Medical Outreach (IMO) program has played an active role in enhancing the heart health of patients abroad.

 Its efforts continue today as it nears the end of the second year of a three-year project aimed at increasing access to cardiology care services in Central America.